 - Dirección: Av.
 Víctor Manuel Albornoz, Quinta de Balzay.

-- University of Cuenca: listing of services for up-to-date hours and contact information.
-See “Orquideario” towards the bottom of the page.
+- University of Cuenca: contact the University for up-to-date hours and contact information.

 Have you been to an orchidarium here in Ecuador?
 Let us know where it was and what you thought of it by sharing your comments on this post.